They are intelligent and will become a key part of the energy transition: smart buildings. But what are they exactly and what is their hallmark?

 8:45 on a Monday morning: An employee of an international media company drives into the underground car park.
 He doesn’t need to look for a place to park because all the parking spaces are equipped with sensors.
 A look at the smartphone app shows where there are free spaces.
 While the employees parks, the building technology prepares his office, setting the heating, lighting and air conditioning to suit his preferences.
 All that’s possible because the building is smart – a connected building of the future.

 Yet smart buildings are not only highly convenient.
 They can also be a component in the energy transition.
-According to the German Federal Ministry for Economic Affairs, buildings still account for 35.3 percent of energy consumption in Germany at present.
-However, the government aims to reduce the energy required by existing buildings by 80 percent by 2050.
+In the EU alone, buildings are responsible for 40 percent of energy consumption and 36 percent of CO2 emissions.
+However, the German government aims to reduce the energy required by existing buildings by 80 percent by 2050.
 That could be achieved if smart buildings generate their own electricity – such as with combined heat and power units and photovoltaic systems – and are also linked up with smart grids.

 Smart buildings are also energy-efficient.
 Sensors in them can detect how many people are in a room and regulate the lighting and heating automatically on that basis.
 The maintenance overhead is also reduced: Sensors are fitted in building systems, such as elevators, and measure and monitor the status of components.
 If there is the impending risk of a defect through wear and tear, technicians are sent an e-mail.
 They service the elevator proactively – before it fails or expensive repairs are needed.
 Last but not least, smart buildings increase safety.
 If there’s a fire in the building, sensors detect the spread of smoke.
 A loud and decisive computer voice from the speakers tells people which escape route to take.